“You cannot hold people responsible for results if you supervise their methods” Stephen Covey

-I was walking though the mall today with Ms12, when she yelled out “Mum!
+I was walking through the mall today with Ms12, when she yelled out “Mum!
 Look at those backpacks they come with fluffy balls already attached – that is, totally win/win!”.

-I’m not sure her and Covey were exactly on the same page, but their enthusiasm was well matched.
+I’m not sure she and Covey were exactly on the same page, but their enthusiasm was well matched.
 Covey opens his chapter on win/win with an anecdote about a client whinging that his employees were selfish and would not co-operate.
-Peel down one (paper thin) layer and he offered a trip to Bermuda for the employee that sold the most.
+Peel down one (paper-thin) layer and he offered a trip to Bermuda for the employee that sold the most.
 There is no better way to make a team not co-operate than such an incentive structure.

 In habit 4 language; the boss wanted win/win but had put in place a win/lose incentive structure – there was only one trip to Bermuda on offer.
 Conversely “Win/Win is based on the paradigm that there is plenty for everybody”.

 Covey suggests making these five elements explicit and clear in any/all win/win agreements: